nabinghising406/smartphone_repairing.github.io/README.md

-# This is my note Smartphone Repairing Course !
+# This is my note of Smartphone Repairing Course !
 > #### Created By: [*Nabin Lama*](https://lamanabin.com/)
 > ##### *nabinghising406@gmail.com*